Akaenki/CS420_Project/README.md

 The performance is tested by runinng the iterative method for a fixed number of iterations and collect the average execution time.

 TODO:
-1. Change the size of the matrxi from N*N to M*N
+1. Change the size of the matri from NN to MxN
 2. May need a load balancing function?

 #Changes
-* Item The boundary values are no longer in the allocated matrix (treat the boundary values as environmental variables)
+* The boundary values are no longer in the allocated matrix (treat the boundary values as environmental variables)